bonavida/electron-react-boilerplate/README.md

 yarn dist:all     // All platforms
 ```

-The package files are places in `/release`.
+The package files are placed in `/release`.

 ## Preload script
 This file, placed at `electron/preload.js`, is needed to expose the electron API inside the React app.
 It lets your UI communicate with the native electron APIs.